prevention-icon

 How often do I need a termite inspection?

-According to government guidelines, it’s recommended to have termite inspections at least once a year, depending on your home’s risk level.
+According to government guidelines, termite inspections should be performed at least once a year, depending on your home’s risk level.

 Termites are known to cause extensive and costly problems to homes and businesses.
 It’s estimated that one in five Adelaide homes have fallen victim to termite destruction, and the average cost of treating and repairing the damage is around $10,000 (according to the AEPMA).

 What’s worse is that termite damage is considered preventable, so it’s not covered by home and contents insurance.
-This makes it well worth the long term investment to take precautions against termite infestationw, especially when the cost of an inspection is comparatively low, at around $200.
+Taking precautions against termite infestation is well worth the long-term investment, especially when the cost of an inspection is comparatively low, at around $200.

 Don’t leave your annual termite inspection too late!